-Bit0 is Brown-out Reset Status bit, BOR.
-Bit BOR is unknown on a Power-on Reset.
-It must then be set by the user and checked on subsequent RESETS to see if bit BOR cleared, indicating a BOR occurred.
-When the Brown-out Reset is disabled, the state of the BOR bit is unpredictable and is, therefore, not valid at any time.
+Bit0 is Brown-out Reset Status bit, \overline{BOR} .
+Bit \overline{BOR} is unknown on a Power-on Reset.
+It must then be set by the user and checked on subsequent resets to see if bit \overline{BOR} cleared, indicating a BOR occurred.
+The \overline{BOR} bit is a "don't care" bit and is not necessarily predictable if the Brown-out Reset circuitry is disabled (by clearing bit BODEN in the Configuration Word).

-Bit1 is POR (Power-on Reset Status bit).
+Bit1 is \overline{POR} (Power-on Reset Status bit).
 It is cleared on a Power-on Reset and unaffected otherwise.
 The user must set this bit following a Power-on Reset.